cognizelab/NEO-OPNMF/README.md

 *   fmatrix.m

-    The core code for performing OPNMF-based behavioral data dimension reduction (factor decomposition) and evaluation.
+    The core code for conducting OPNMF-based behavioral data dimensionality reduction (factor decomposition) and evaluation (also allowing the use of classical methods such as PAF and PCA).

 *   plot\_fmatrix.m